IEEE-VIS-Arts-Program/2024/source/submission.md

 if you have questions about whether or not your work is an appropriate submission to VISAP.

-**ACCEPTANCE**
+**Acceptance**

-All accepted artworks will be included in the online proceedings of VISAP on the [visap.net](https://visap.net/2023/) website, as well as in a VISAP 2023 catalog that will be shared on the VISAP website.
+All accepted artworks will be included in the online proceedings of VISAP on the [visap.net](https://visap.net/2024/) website, as well as in a VISAP 2024 catalog that will be shared on the VISAP website.
 All accepted artworks will be presented in the gallery space of the [Library at the Docs](https://www.melbourne.vic.gov.au/community/hubs-bookable-spaces/the-dock/library-at-the-dock/Pages/library-at-the-dock.aspx)from
-October 2 to October 29, 2023.
+October 2 to October 29, 2024.
 This means that, in contrast to previous years, the VISAP exhibition will be open prior to the conference, and remain open for almost one month.